 In California alone, close to 56,000 children are in foster care right now – and at least a third of them will spend over a year in foster care.
 By becoming a Resource Parent, you have the opportunity to give foster youth in your community the love, care, attention and support they need and deserve as they go through this dramatic and stressful period in their lives.
 You won’t regret this simple act of opening your home to foster youth in need – the vast majority of Resource Parents have warm, close relationships with the foster youth they generously bring into their lives, and just about every one would do it again.

-AFS has been providing foster care services since 1978, working with approximately 1,500 children in foster care today throughout the Bay Area and the Greater Sacramento Area.
-We are committed to helping children and youth in the foster care system by providing critical resources that are saving lives.
+Since 1978, AFS has been providing foster care services since to approximately 1500, youth and their families throughout the Bay Area and Greater Sacramento Region.
+AFS is committed to helping children and youth in foster care by providing critical needs and resources.

 Understanding the Foster Care System

 In situations in which county or state officials determine a child’s biological parent or current home setting to be unsuitable for their needs or unlivable, a judge may place a child into a foster home.
 These care programs are typically temporary, but are sometimes permanent.
 At this juncture, youth may be placed in the care of either a relative or an approved non-relative (a.k.a. a foster parent or Resource Parent).